 - A model that can be used as a decision tool to forecast the likely effects of new and scaled-up existing interventions (individually and in combination) to reduce alcohol-related harms.
-The tool forecasts the impact on both acute and chronic alcohol-related harms - An online interface to enable local scenario testing and inform the development of a new Tasmanian Alcohol Action Framework - A model user guide for stakeholders.
+The tool forecasts the impact on both acute and chronic alcohol-related harms - An accessible online interface, to enable Tasmanian stakeholders to interact with the model and conduct scenario testing - A model user guide for stakeholders.
 This describes the development of the model and provides instructions and guidance on its usage, through screenshots and explanation of the model and its interface.